Reach can help you to understand your rights at Scottish schools to feel supported, included, listened to and involved in decisions.

 Get advice about school.

-Young people’s voices on school and support that helps.
+Hear from other pupils talking about school and support that helps.

 You have the right to be supported and listened to at school.